 XP’s approach is quite fluid.
 You can’t predict the project requirements right from the beginning.
-Instead, XP has a flexible ecosystem where you can make changes as the project moves ahead in the development track.
+Instead, XP has a flexible ecosystem where you can make changes as the project moves ahead on the development track.

 But the XP method can’t always be applied to every other agile-based project.
-The method is entirely focussed on the dynamic requirements of the clients – especially to meet rapidly changing needs and mitigate critical risks.
+The method is entirely focused on the dynamic requirements of the clients – especially to meet rapidly changing needs and mitigate critical risks.

 Overall, XP has a record of improving the project’s efficiency as it pushes the limits of the development lifecycle and increases the intensity of the industry’s best practices.